awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 **Note**
 The server certificate must be provisioned in AWS Certificate Manager \(ACM\)\.

 1. Specify the authentication method to be used to authenticate clients when they establish a VPN connection\.
-You must select at least one authentication method\.
+You must select an authentication method\.
    + To use user\-based authentication, select **Use user\-based authentication**, and then choose one of the following:
      + **Active Directory authentication**: Choose this option for Active Directory authentication\.
 For **Directory ID**, specify the ID of the Active Directory to use\.
      + **Federated authentication**: Choose this option for SAML\-based federated authentication\.